 In my spare time, I enjoy family life, whether it be watching my boys playing sports for local clubs, helping them with learning activities, or spending time with my wife enjoying movies.
 I am very proud to have an active role in helping our school continue to thrive and develop exceptional children.

-Russel Evans (Local Governor)
+Russell Evans (Local Governor)

 I have lived within Shaw and Whitley for the past 25 years with my family.
 My wife, Susan, is currently Churchwarden for Christ Church Shaw and my three children, all of whom attended Shaw School, live close by.
 I consider myself to be an embedded and active participant within the community.